luisrowley/Kairos/README.md

 # Kairos
-Kairos is a vulnerability assesment tool for the web based on [side-channel timing attacks](https://en.wikipedia.org/wiki/Side-channel_attack).
+Kairos is a vulnerability assessment tool for the web based on [side-channel timing attacks](https://en.wikipedia.org/wiki/Side-channel_attack).
 This tool allows the researcher to find valid **user names** on a target web URL, given that the website login is flawed by design.

 ## Usage
 ```bash